SpiredFormula/spireds-pale-revamp-1.21.11/README.md

 <img src="img/2026-03-01_17.32.59.png" width="650" height="343">

-New explorer map trade from the Cartographer Villagers for a pale explorer map which locates Pale Ruins
+New explorer map trade from Cartographer Villagers for a pale explorer map which locates Pale Ruins

 The Creaking is a lot more dangerous and deals significantly more damage